 UJT or for Unijunction Transistor, is a special type of transistor which can be configured as an flexible oscillator using an external RC network.

-The basic design of an UJT based oscillator can be seen in the following diagram.
+The basic design of an electronic UJT based oscillator can be seen in the following diagram.
 The RC network R1, and C1 determines the frequency output from the UJT device.
 Increasing the values of either R1 or C1 reduces the frequency rate and vice versa.

 UJT Sound Effect Generator Module